Where’s Mick? Trump acting chief of staff has low-key style

 Trump has been known to make remarks undercutting Mulvaney in front of him, giving some the impression that Trump already may be souring on his third chief of staff in as many years.

-But by all accounts, Mulvaney is a happy warrior who generally gets along well with the equally blunt president and brushes off slights.
+But by all accounts, Mulvaney is a happy warrior who generally gets along well with the equally blunt president, is well liked by staff and brushes off slights.
 Though Trump gave Mulvaney the job on an “acting” basis last December, Trump doesn’t appear likely to replace him anytime soon.

 Mulvaney has the added benefit of getting along well with Trump’s daughter Ivanka Trump and son-in-law Jared Kushner, both senior advisers with enormous internal power.
 Mulvaney, who has personal experience working in a family business, understands their unique positions.
 He built relationships with both as Trump’s budget director and has had dinner with their family.